mj19981995/modelmapper/_includes/getting-started.md

 Congratulations!
 You've learned how to map objects with safety and ease.

-There's a lot more to learn about ModelMapper, including the complete [mapping API](/user-manual/property-mapping/) and [configuration](/user-manual/configuration) options, by checking out the [User Manual](/user-manual/).
+There's a lot more to ModelMapper, including the complete [mapping API](/user-manual/property-mapping/) and [configuration](/user-manual/configuration) options.
+Check out the [user manual](/user-manual/) to learn more.
 You can also check out some additional [examples](/examples/) of ModelMapper in action.